 Argentina says AZ, Sputnik V single dose cuts mortality up to 80%

-BUENOS AIRES, June 25 (Reuters) - A single dose of Russia's Sputnik V or the Oxford University-AstraZeneca (AZN.L) vaccine reduces mortality from COVID-19 by between 70% and 80% in people aged 60-plus, real-world data from Argentina's national inoculation program show.
+BUENOS AIRES (Reuters) - A single dose of Russia’s Sputnik V or the Oxford University-AstraZeneca vaccine reduces mortality from COVID-19 by between 70% and 80% in people aged 60-plus, real-world data from Argentina’s national inoculation program show.

 The preliminary study data, released on Friday by the country’s health ministry, involved some 450,000 people aged 60 years of age and above who received one or two doses of either vaccine, which are the most widely used in Argentina.